• Skip to primary navigation

 Easy Peach Dump Cake Recipe

+Made from canned peaches and a buttery cake mix crust, this easy Peach Dump Cake will quickly become a favorite treat.
 With just 3 ingredients, plus whatever spices you want to add, you can create a bubbly, golden brown dump cake your whole family will love.

 A close up of a plate of peach dump cake.

-My all time favorite dessert is the Cherry Pineapple Dump Cake.
-But that doesn't mean I have to make it every time I want something sweet.
+My all-time favorite dessert is the Cherry Pineapple Dump Cake.
+But that doesn’t mean I have to make it every time I want something sweet.

 Peach season is my favorite.
-And I love to use fresh peaches whenever I can (you HAVE to try this layered Peaches and Cream Angel Food Cake).
+And I love to use fresh peaches whenever I can (you HAVE to try this layered Peaches and Cream Angel Food Cake!)

 But this easy Peach Dump Cake can be made all year long thanks to canned peaches.